CEA-COSMIC/ModOpt/CONTRIBUTING.md

 * the exact steps followed while attempting to install ModOpt
 * and the error message printed or a screen capture of the terminal output.

-These issues should include the `help wanted` label.
+These issues should include the `installation` label.

 ### Reporting Bugs